LLNL/axom/src/docs/sphinx/coding_guide/sec11_portability.rst

 reviewed by the team and verified that the features are supported by all compilers we need to support.

-      Changing this guideline requires full con census of all team members.
+      Changing this guideline requires full consensus of all team members.

 Use C++11, but don't depend on it